nss-data-science-cohort-7/hop_team/README.md

 Next, download the taxonomy code to classification crosswalk from the National Uniform Claim Committee (https://www.nucc.org/index.php/code-sets-mainmenu-41/provider-taxonomy-mainmenu-40/csv-mainmenu-57).
 Using the primary taxonomy code, match each provider to a classification (from the Classification column).

 Finally, you need the Zip code to CBSA crosswalk from here: https://www.huduser.gov/portal/datasets/usps_crosswalk.html.
 Match each provider to a CBSA using the Business Zip code.
 Note that the zipcodes in the nppes dataset are either 5 or 9 digits, and be mindful that leading zeros might be dropped when reading the dataset into a dataframe.
+This can be used if you want to filter to providers just in the Nashville CBSA.

 Tasks:
 * First, build a profile of providers referring patients to the major hospitals in Nashville.
 Are certain specialties more likely to refer to a particular hospital over the others?